xinyee20/tp/docs/UserGuide.md

  |---------|---|---|---|---|---|
  | **Remarks** |Very Poor|Poor|Sufficient|Good|Commendable|

-> ⚠ **Warning regarding the `addscore` command:**
-> You cannot increase the participation score of a student such that the final score is more than 5.
-> The maximum score you can add is 5.

 **Format:**
-`setscore name/NAME id/STUDENT_ID add/SCORE`
+`setscore name/NAME matric/STUDENT_NUMBER add/SCORE`

 **Example:**

-In tutorial lesson `1-2` of tutorial group `G04`, you noticed that your student named `Aaron Tan` with student ID `e0123456` often participated in class discussions.
+In tutorial lesson `1-2` of tutorial group `G04`, you noticed that your student named `Aaron Tan` with student number `A0123456B` often participated in class discussions.
 You decided to add `3` marks to his participation score for this tutorial lesson.

 Adding participation score of a student in a tutorial lesson:
 1. Navigate to view group G04 lesson 1-2 via [`viewlsn`](#452-view-an-existing-tutorial-lesson-viewlsn) command.
-2. Type `setscore name/Aaron Tan id/e0123456 add/3` into the *Command Box*.
+2. Type `setscore name/Aaron Tan matric/A0123456B add/3` into the *Command Box*.
 3. Press `Enter` to execute.

 Outcome: